National Sun Yat-sen University: Renwu Campus

+The Lingya Campus is located in the center of Kaohsiung City.
+This campus is primarily used by NSYSU's school of Medicine and is currently under construction.

 Pratas Island

 In 2012 NSYSU Dongsha Atoll Research Station (DARS) was established for biology, biogeochemistry, and oceanography research.

+Overseas research center

+Baltic States

+NSYSU and University of Latvia have had a successful scientific cooperation for years.
+The joint team jointly established the Taiwan and Baltic States Physics Research Center (TBRCP), which aims to specialize in physics.

 Sri Lanka

 The Taiwan and Sri Lanka Environmental Change Sciences and Technology Innovation Center (TS/ECSTIC) is located in Sri Lanka.
 The Western Long-term Observation Station is located at the University of Sri Jayewardenepura in the capital; the Southern Long-term Observation Station is located at the University of Ruhuna in Matara.

+Tuvalu

+In cooperation with the government of Tuvalu, NSYSU establishes the Taiwan and Tuvalu Center on Marine Science and Engineering (TTCMSE).